UVADS/git-basics/docs/git-advanced.md

 ## Change from SSH to Token Authentication

 If you cloned an existing repository using SSH, you can easily update your local `git` to use tokens instead.
+This is also useful if you have refreshed your PAT and need to update that in your repository.

 From within the repo, and assuming you already have a PAT created, issue this command (inserting your token in the URL):